-The minimum allowance is \$60 per year of service credit.
+For those hired prior to July 1, 2011, the minimum allowance is \$60 per year of service credit.

-2. A deferred allowance commencing when the temporary allowance ceases equal to the greater of (a) the allowance the member would have received based on service to the termination age of the temporary allowance, but not more than 20% of average compensation, or (b) the member's accrued allowance.
+A deferred allowance commencing when the temporary allowance ceases equal to the greater of (a) the allowance the member would have received based on service to the termination age of the temporary allowance, but not more than

+40% of average compensation, or (b) the member's accrued allowance.

-The minimum allowance is \$60 per year of service credit.
+For those hired prior to July 1, 2011, the minimum allowance is \$60 per year of service credit.